suchmememanyskill/suchmememanyskill.github.io/sm.md

 Your 3ds has trouble reading the *00000001.sav* file, please check if it's named correctly.
 If it is named correctly, you didn't use **your** movable.sed, which **are not universal**

+# If upon launching the game you get a black screen

+You probably are using an OLD payload on your NEW 3ds, redownload the payload for new instead

 ## Section 2: What can i do with HB only